abhishekanandok/C-Progamming/README.md

 # C-Progamming
-Some Problems on C language
+Some Problems on C language.
 Here some questions and their solutions, which i learned during pratice.
 Which may help u.
 Thanks.